kalyanikhona/llm-model-behavior-research/research/ai-search-optimization-market-insights-july-2025.md

 # AI Search Optimization Market Insights with Neuverge Labs Private Limited
 *Research Notes by Kalyani Khona | July 8, 2025*

+## Key Takeaways

+- Recognition that GEO is fundamentally different from SEO
+- Understanding that temperature/randomness affects consistency
+- Focus on D2C/e-commerce as a good initial market (product comparisons are indeed common LLM queries)
+- Platform approach with integrations is the best way forward (to avoid building redundancy)
+- Multi-agent architecture could work well for content analysis

+## Challenges with content optimization

+- **Reverse engineering visibility**: LLMs don't have a ranking algorithm (pagerank) like Google.
+Their responses depend on complex interactions between pretraining data, fine-tuning, and prompting quality
+- **Forcing web search visibility**: You cannot force a web search on user's part.
+Remember that many generic or basic LLM interactions don't involve web search at all.
+They rely on pre-trained knowledge
+- **Content "pickup" by LLMs**: For pre-trained models, the content needs to exist before training cut-offs and be in crawlable, high-quality sources.
+For RAG systems, we are competing with real-time search results

 ## Market Awareness Gap

 ### Current State of Understanding